Frequently Asked Questions

-The online application is available in MAVzone until the application deadline of March 1.
+The online application will be available in MAVzone by February 1 until the application deadline of March 1.
 Log in to MAVzone and choose the "Student Academics" tab.

 Is there a registration fee that I have to pay in order to take part in the Student Showcase?

 No, the Student Showcase is open to all undergraduate students at Colorado Mesa University and Western Colorado Community College.